1986 | ISO/IEC 8879 (*SGML*) publication |

 ANY -(p)

-admits any element except p
+p admits any element except p anywhere as content

-<!DOCTYPE html SYSTEM "html-minimal.dtd">
+<!DOCTYPE html SYSTEM "html52mini.dtd">

 <title>Tag omission in HTML paragraphs</title>